Communication of honey bees plays a key role in bees life.

 2) She crawls onto the vertical combs near the nest entrance and dances for up to several minutes.

-3) Forager performs dance in middle of closely packed adjacent bees, consists of running through a small figure-eight pattern repeatedly.
+3) Forager performs a dance in the middle of closely packed adjacent bees, consists of running through a small figure-eight pattern repeatedly.

-4) Straight run is informative portion of dance.
+4) Straight run is an informative portion of the dance.
 The dancer (forager bee) vigorously vibrates (waggles) her abdomen back and forth laterally, emitting strong substrate and airborne vibrations.

 5) The bee’s flight muscles produce the buzzing sound.
 It has a frequency range between 200-300 cycles per second.